Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Introduction

 \section{Introduction}

-Spectroscopic studies on few-particle systems often serve as important benchmarks and precision tests of current physical theories, as well as a possible way to refine the values of physical constants.
-For this reason, spectroscopists have been interested in the low-lying electronically excited states of $\text{He}_2$ for decades.
-Compared to the very weakly bound $\text{X} \ ^1\Sigma_\text{g}^+$ ground state of He$_2$ (supporting a single bound rovibrational state~\cite{TaToYi95,GrScToHeKoSt00,CePrKoMeJeSz12}), the excited states experience a much stronger binding, leading to rich rovibrational spectra; a characteristic of excimers.
+Spectroscopic studies on few-particle atoms and molecules often serve as important benchmarks and precision tests of current physical theories, as well as a possible way to refine the values of physical constants.

+Spectroscopists have been interested in the low-lying electronically excited (Rydberg) states of $\text{He}_2$ for decades.
+Compared to the very weakly bound $\text{X} \ ^1\Sigma_\text{g}^+$ ground state of He$_2$ (supporting a single bound rovibrational state~\cite{RySzJe89,TaToYi95,GrScToHeKoSt00,CePrKoMeJeSz12,SuVaBook98,SzJe10,MaRe12,MiBuHoSuAdCeSzKoBlVa13}), the excited states experience a much stronger binding, leading to rich rovibrational and magnetic properties.
+The triplet He$_2$ states are relatively long-lived due to their dominant decay channels to the very weakly bound singlet X state being spin-orbit coupling mediated radiative transitions \cite{ChJeYaLe89,McBrBuDzHuMaDoGoHa99}.

-The accuracy of experiments has improved drastically over the years for this system, the uncertainty of measured vibrational spacings~\cite{BrGi71,GiGi80,RaScVaMe08}, rotational intervals~\cite{SeJaMe16,SeJaCaMeScMe20,SemeriaPhD2020} and fine structure splittings of rotational levels~\cite{LiMcVi74,FoBeCo98,RoBrBeBr88} being on the order of $\sim10^{-2} \, \text{cm}^{-1}$, $\sim10^{-4} \, \text{cm}^{-1}$ and $\sim10^{-3} \, \text{cm}^{-1}$, respectively, or often even less.
-With new techniques like laser cooling on the horizon \cite{VeZeKnRoBe25}, this already remarkable precision is likely to be further improved.
+The accuracy of experiments has improved significantly over the years for this few-electron homonuclear diatomic molecule, the uncertainties of the measured ionization energy \cite{SeJaCaMeScMe20}, vibrational spacings~\cite{BrGi71,GiGi80,RaScVaMe08,HoWiShBeMe25}, rotational intervals~\cite{SeJaMe16,SeJaCaMeScMe20,SemeriaPhD2020}, fine-structure splittings of rovibrational levels~\cite{LiMcVi74,FoBeCo98,RoBrBeBr88,SeJaClAgScMe18,WiHoMe25} have been reduced from $\sim10^{-3}$~cm$^{-1}$ down to $10^{-9}$ \, \text{cm}$^{-1}$, reaching the sub-kHz regime in extreme cases.
+With new techniques like laser cooling on the horizon \cite{VeZeKnRoBe25}, further high-quality experimental data can be foreseen.